MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ### Save as draft

 With Dataflows Gen2 we introduce a worry free experience by removing the need for publishing to save your changes.
 With save as draft functionality we store a draft version of your dataflow every time you make a change.
 Did you loose internet connectivity? did you accidentally close your browser?
 No worries we got your back and once you return to your dataflow your changes will still be there and you can continue where you left off.
 This is a seamless experience and does not require any input from you.
-Learn more about this feature [here](./dataflows-save-as-draft.md).
+Learn more about this feature [here](./dataflowsgen2-savedraft.md).

 ### Fast copy

+Fast copy allows you leverage the speed and agility of pipeline copy activity with the simple use of dataflows.
+We will automatically detect if the data size is significant enough to use a data pipeline copy activity.
+Learn more about this feature [here](./dataflowsgen2-fastcopy.md).

 ### High scale compute

 With Dataflows Gen2 we introduce a new feature that is leveraging the Lakehouse compute to improve performance for all your dataflows.
 Below is an architecture overview how this works.
+Learn more about this feature [here](./TOBEUPDATED).

 ## Architecture changes from Gen1 to Gen2

+TO BE UPDATED!!!

 ## Migration from Gen1 to Gen2

+You probably have a lot of dataflows in Gen1 and you are wondering how you can migrate them to Gen2.
+We have a few options for you to migrate your dataflows to Gen2.
+Below we will provide you an overview of all the options.

 ### Copy past your PowerQuery in the browser

+If you have a dataflow in Power BI or Power Apps you can copy your queries and paste them in the editor of your dataflow Gen2.
+This will allow you to migrate your dataflow to Gen2 without having to rewrite your queries.

 ### Create a duplicate of your dataflow (coming soon)

+coming soon...

 ### Auto migrate (coming soon)

+coming soon...